Quark Expeditions: History

-In 2016, the company mounted an Arctic expedition for the purpose of creating a YouTube film, a trip that included internet personalities and YouTube creators Ben Brown (the filmmaker) and Tim Kellner, as well as YouTuber Tom Scott and expedition-lead, the retired Canadian astronaut, Chris Hadfield.
+In 2016, the company mounted an Arctic expedition for the purpose of creating a YouTube film, a trip that included internet personalities and YouTube creators Ben Brown (the filmmaker) and Tim Kellner, as well as presenter Tom Scott and expedition-lead, the retired Canadian astronaut, Chris Hadfield.
 The company's summer 2019 program in the Arctic included sailings to "Greenland, Canada's High Arctic, the Northwest Passage and the North Pole".

 In April 2021, Quark took delivery of the "199-guest" vessel, Ultramarine, a product of the Brodosplit shipyard in Split, Croatia. its first solely owned ship.

 Operations by region

 Quark Expeditions operates voyages in both the Arctic and Antarctic, with itineraries varying seasonally between the two polar regions.

 Arctic

-Quark Expeditions operates cruises in the Arctic during the Northern Hemisphere summer, with destinations including Greenland, Svalbard, Iceland, and Canada’s High Arctic, as well as transits of the Northwest Passage.
+Quark Expeditions operates cruises in the Arctic during the Northern Hemisphere summer, with destinations including Greenland, Svalbard, Iceland, and Canada's High Arctic, as well as transits of the Northwest Passage.
 These voyages typically emphasize Arctic wildlife such as polar bears, walruses, and migratory bird species, as well as cultural interactions with Indigenous communities in Greenland and Nunavut.

-Some of the company’s early operations in the Arctic included commercial voyages through the Northeast Passage and expeditions to the North Pole aboard Russian nuclear icebreakers, which were among the first consumer-focused trips of their kind.
+Some of the company's early operations in the Arctic included commercial voyages through the Northeast Passage and expeditions to the North Pole aboard Russian nuclear icebreakers, which were among the first consumer-focused trips of their kind.